Ask a doctor about a prescription for RANOZEK 375 MG PROLONGED-RELEASE TABLETS

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-Swallow the entire tablets with water.
-Do not chew, suck, or crush the tablets, or divide them in half, as this may affect how the medication is released in your body.
+Always swallow the tablets whole with water.
+Do not chew, suck, or crush the tablets, or divide them in half, as this may affect the way the medication is released in your body.

-The initial dose for adults is one 375 mg tablet taken twice a day.
-After a period of time between 2 and 4 weeks, your doctor may increase the dose to achieve the desired effect.
-The maximum dose of this medication is 750 mg taken twice a day.
+The initial dose for adults is one 375 mg tablet twice a day.
+After a period of 2 to 4 weeks, your doctor may increase the dose to achieve the desired effect.
+The maximum dose of this medication is 750 mg twice a day.

-It is essential to inform your doctor if you experience adverse effects such as dizziness, nausea, or vomiting.
-Your doctor may reduce the dose or, if that is not sufficient, instruct you to stop taking this medication.
+It is essential that you inform your doctor if you experience side effects such as dizziness, nausea, or vomiting.
+Your doctor may reduce the dose or tell you to stop taking this medication.

 Use in children and adolescents